jamesherriott1/Starkey-Martial-Arts/README.md

 Added the block of css for the contact form and tested the code.
 No errors were found and the form looks exactly how I wanted it to.

+Added a #menu li to the css file to style the nav menu as i'd deleted the previous css by accident.
+I tested the code and found no errors.

 ### footer

 I added the css for the footer and tested the code.
 No errors founds.
 I'm happy with the way it looks.
-CVould possibly add some more social media links at a later date.
+Could possibly add some more social media links at a later date.